When was the residency program developed?

 Where are former residents practicing currently?

-Our former residents are practicing all over the country in inpatient roles.
+Our former residents are practicing all over the country in health system roles.
+Many of our residents have chosen to stay here at Elliot with us.

 What are the staffing requirements?